Fetish model: Types of fetish models

 Fetish modelling covers a wide range of fetishes, including those involving bondage and shibari, latex and PVC, corsets, tattoos, body piercings, shoe fetishism, food fetishism and nyotaimori.
 Fetishes may also involve body parts, such as breast fetishism, navel fetishism and foot fetishism.

-Fetish models are usually considered to be in a different category to gothic or alternative models, who are usually far more niche specific.
-Fetish models may only involve themselves in the overall aesthetic aspects rather than work directly with sex and sexuality.
-Fetish modelling is usually considered to be a part of the adult industry due to its popular perception as an "adult only" appreciation.
-However, in recent times, many aspects of the fetish fashion market have been incorporated and accepted into mainstream fashion whereby fashion creators will directly use exotic materials such as latex or sheer fabric instead of cotton or wool for their creations.
+Fetish models are usually considered to work in a different category from Gothic fashion models or alternative models, whose work is generally far more niche-specific.
+Fetish modelling is usually considered to be a part of the sex industry due to the popular perception that it has a solely adult audience.
+However, in recent times, many aspects of the fetish fashion market have been incorporated and accepted into mainstream fashion, with fashion creators using exotic materials such as latex or sheer fabric instead of cotton or wool for their creations.
+Some fetish models only involve themselves in the aesthetic aspects of the work rather than involving themselves directly with sex and sexuality.